jaslynyee/Submission-CC4/README.md

 TASK 2 ------------------------------------------------------------------

-1. Architecture Diagram of the infrastructures required to host the API & System Design Diagram that provides logical flow of the carpark availability API
+1. An Architecture Diagram of the infrastructures required to host the API & System Design Diagram that provides logical flow of the carpark availability API

 ![Architecture Diagram](https://github.com/jaslynyee/GovTech-CC4/assets/91607032/5f5687b9-6ffe-4430-a9d1-1847c82b1a46)